-Just making the Top 10 cut is the VW Transporter Rockton.
-Based on the VW Transporter panel van, the Rockton benefits from VW’s 4Motion 4-wheel drive technology, a 30mm higher ride, heavy-duty underbody protection and a mechanical diff lock.
+Just making the Top 10 cut is the Volkswagen Transporter Rockton.
+Based on the Transporter panel van, the Rockton benefits from Volkswagen’s 4Motion 4-wheel drive technology, a 30mm higher ride, heavy-duty underbody protection and a mechanical diff lock.

 It’s another 4×4 panel van in ninth position.
-However, this Peugeot Expert was converted into 4-wheel drive by French specialist Dangel.
-The 4×4 system has three settings; 2-wheel (front) drive, 4-wheel drive and 4-wheel drive with diff-locks.
+However, this Citroen Berlingo was converted into a four-wheel-drive by French specialist Dangel.
+The 4×4 system has three settings; two-wheel (front) drive, four-wheel drive and four-wheel drive with diff-locks.

 This Transporter Tipper would be a great little workhorse for landscaping and construction firms.
 The cab has room for six occupants and the 3-way tipper body – manufactured by Schutz – has a payload of just over one tonne and can accommodate items up to 2.2 metres long.

-Renault UK is still adamant that it’s a case, and not if, the Alaskan comes to the UK, but the French manufacturer has been very quiet about the new model recently.
+Renault is still adamant that it’s a case of when, and not if, the Alaskan comes to the UK, but the French manufacturer has been very quiet about the new model recently.
 This ‘Formula Edition’ Alaskan celebrates Renault’s Formula One heritage and is finished with touches of gold on the grille, lower doors, skip door and sports bar.

-The Volkswagen Amarok Dark Label is the current special edition Amarok (Volkswagen tends to change them every couple of years), which also featured at this year’s CV Show and we put it to the test over the summer.
+The Volkswagen Amarok Dark Label is the current special edition Amarok (Volkswagen tends to change them every couple of years) which also featured at this year’s CV Show.
 The Dark Label upgrades are largely cosmetic, on the inside and outside, although it does receive the ‘Discover Media’ system with satellite navigation.